FRRouting/frr/COMMUNITY.md

 ### Code formatting

 FRR uses Linux kernel style except where noted below.
+Code which does not comply with these style guidelines will not be accepted.

-To help with compliance, in the project root there is a .clang-format configuration file which can be used with the `clang-format` tool from the LLVM project.
+To assist with compliance, in the project root there is a .clang-format configuration file which can be used with the `clang-format` tool from the LLVM project.
 In the `tools/` directory there is a Python script named `indent.py` that wraps clang-format and handles some edge cases specific to FRR.
 If you are